Bhakti movement: Initial development in Tamil lands

 The Bhakti movement originated in Tamilakam during the seventh to eighth century CE, and remained influential in South India for some time.
 In the second millennium, a second wave of bhakti spread northwards through Karnataka (c.
 12th century) and gained wide acceptance in fifteenth-century Assam, Bengal and northern India.

 According to Brockington, the initial Tamil Bhakti movement was characterized by "a personal relationship between the deity and the devotee", and "fervent emotional experience in response to divine grace".
 The Bhakti movement in Tamil Nadu was composed of two main parallel groups: Shaivas (who also worshipped local deities like Shiva or his son Murugan/Kartikeya) and Vaishnavas (who also worshipped local deities like Tirumāl).
-The Vaishnava Alvars and Shaiva Nayanars and, who lived between 5th and 9th century CE.
+The Vaishnava Alvars and Shaiva Nayanars lived between 5th and 9th century CE.
 They promoted love of a personal God first and foremost which is also expressed by love of one's fellow human beings.
 They also wrote and sang hymns of praise to their God, and came from numerous social classes, even shudras.
 These poet saints became the backbone of the Sri Vaishnava and Shaiva Siddhanta traditions.

 The Alvars, which literally means "those immersed in God", were Vaishnava poet-saints who sang praises of Vishnu as they traveled from one place to another.
 They established temple sites such as Srirangam, and spread ideas about Vaishnavism.
 Various poems were compiled as Alvar Arulicheyalgal or Divya Prabandham, developed into an influential scripture for the Vaishnavas.
 The Bhagavata Puranas references to the South Indian Alvar saints, along with its emphasis on bhakti, have led many scholars to give it South Indian origins though some scholars question whether that evidence excludes the possibility that Bhakti movement had parallel developments in other parts of India.

 Like the Alvars, the Shaiva Nayanars were Bhakti poet saints.
 The Tirumurai, a compilation of hymns on Shiva by sixty-three Nayanar poet-saints, developed into an influential scripture in Shaivism.
 The poets' itinerant lifestyle helped create temple and pilgrimage sites and spread spiritual ideas built around Shiva.
 Early Tamil-Shiva Bhakti poets influenced Hindu texts that came to be revered all over India.